commons-app/commons-app-documentation/android/Contributing-Guidelines.md

 documentation pages don't become stale as a consequence of your change.

 Note: These guidelines are based on the Git project's [guideline for submitting patches](https://github.com/git/git/blob/master/Documentation/SubmittingPatches).
 It's licensed under GPLv2.

+### Wikimedia accounts
+Please create and use your own Wikimedia account.
+When using the production server, please only upload encyclopedia-worthy pictures you took by yourself.
+You can also ask [Nicolas Raoul](https://nicolasraoul.github.io) to provide encyclopedia-worthy pictures for you to upload.
+If you are assigned to an issue where you must have an account with hundreds of existing uploads, please also contact the person above explaining why.